 The employment of structured and synoptic reporting, similar to that used in intensive care and surgery, could facilitate a reduction in diagnostic errors and unjustifiable geographic variations in cancer care.
 In the UK, the Royal College of Radiologists has defined a comprehensive framework4 for the use of machine learning and artificial intelligence (AI) within the NHS.
 It highlights that the development of AI must be carried out at a rate and scale appropriate to meet both the current workforce and patient demands.
 In the US, software programs that automate measurements of tumor volume and segmentation to facilitate consistency in long term patient assessments are available, but not yet broadly implemented in the clinic.

 The role of high-quality imaging in cancer care is continually growing with the emergence of novel treatment strategies.
-The potential harm to patients caused by lack of access to the latest cancer imaging techniques must be recognised and acted on.
-In order to improve this gap in cancer care, efforts should be focused on three main areas; development of multidisciplinary care teams which encourage collaboration between oncology specialities, increased access to specialist radiologists via concerted recruitment efforts and promotion of cancer imaging training programmes, and the continued incorporation of innovative machine learning and AI processes to streamline analysis and reporting of imaging data.
+The potential harm to patients caused by lack of access to the latest cancer imaging techniques must be recognized and acted on.
+In order to improve this gap in cancer care, efforts should be focused on three main areas; development of multidisciplinary care teams that encourage collaboration between oncology specialties, increased access to specialist radiologists via concerted recruitment efforts and promotion of cancer imaging training programs, and the continued incorporation of innovative machine learning and AI processes to streamline analysis and reporting of imaging data.

 1. URL: https://www.england.nhs.uk/wp-content/uploads/2016/05/cancer-strategy.pdf (accessed 18th May 2019)